 The Presidio Trust is seeking a conscientious and reliable Assistant Fire Protection Inspector to join our fire loss prevention team in protecting historic structures within the Presidio.
 The Presidio, formerly a 1,491-acre Army base, is now a new kind of national park.
 The park offers unique recreation, hospitality, and educational opportunities, and is home to thousands of residential and non-residential tenants.
-The Municipal Services Division maintains the important infrastructure necessary to sustain the equivalent of a small city, including fire protection, utilities, water treatment, transportation, roads, trails, and signs.
+The Land and Building Stewardship Division maintains the important infrastructure necessary to sustain the equivalent of a small city, including fire protection, utilities, water treatment, transportation, roads, trails, and signs.

 Our ideal candidate brings a variety of experience in fire safety inspection, fire code enforcement and administration, fire prevention education, pre-fire plan preparation and management, and fire incident investigation.
 Working with the Fire Protection Inspector, you will inspect for compliance with fire, life safety, and associated codes; and you will identify, document, and recommend corrective actions.
 As a public representative of the Presidio Trust Fire Program, you wear a fire safety inspector/enforcer uniform and badge while on duty.